dipy/dipy/doc/theory/spm_dicom.rst

    volume to volume.
 This may be a relic from previous code, because this version of SPM does not use the 'AcquisitionNumber' field except for making filenames.
 #.
-Calculate the z coordinate as for :ref:`second pass`, for each DICOM header.
+Calculate the z coordinate as for :ref:`spm-second-pass`, for each
+   DICOM header.
 #.
 Sort the headers by 'InstanceNumber'
 #.
 If any headers have the same 'InstanceNumber', then discard all but
    the first header with the same number.
 At this point the remaining